-Salt contains sodium, and when babies have too much, their kidneys can’t copy.
-Another problem with giving babies and young children salty food is that they get used to it.
-Then, when they are older, they may prefer saltier foods, and this may mean more processed foods.
+Salt contains sodium, and when babies have too much, their kidneys can’t cope.
+Another problem with giving babies salty food is that they get used to it.
+When they’re older, they may prefer saltier foods, which may mean more processed foods.

 Where do babies get salt from?

 Babies get some salt from their milk (breast or formula milk) and the rest from the foods they eat when they start solids at about six months.

 Baby-led weaning can mean higher salt intakes.